Flu Vaccination for Children

 How a Flu Vaccine Protects Your Child

 There are many strains (types) of flu viruses.
 Medical experts predict which 3 strains are most likely to make people sick each year.
 Flu vaccines are made from these strains.
 With the shot, inactivated (“killed”) flu viruses are injected into your child’s body.
 With the nasal spray, live and weakened viruses are sprayed into your child’s nose.
-The viruses in both vaccines cannot make your child sick.
-But they do prompt the body to make antibodies to fight these flu strains.
+The viruses in these vaccines will not give your child the flu.
+However, some children may get various symptoms after a flu vaccine (such as a runny nose, fever, allergic reaction, pain at the injection site, or others).
+The vaccines prompt the body to make antibodies to fight these flu strains.
 If your child is exposed to the same strains later in the flu season, the antibodies will fight off the virus.
-Your healthcare provider can tell you which type of flu vaccine is right for your child.
+Your health care provider can tell you which type of flu vaccine is right for your child.

 Who Should Get the Flu Vaccination

 The Center for Disease Control (CDC) recommends that all children 6 months and older should get vaccinated, unless your child has one of several specific reasons not to be vaccinatied (see below).
 Experts particularly recommend the flu vaccine for children in the following high-risk groups:

 Children 2 years or older who have a chronic health problem (such as diabetes or asthma)